Pakistan’s economy ready to take off after attaining stability: PM

 Although the nation faced challenges due to the IMF’s tough conditions, he emphasized that the economy had now stabilized and was ready to move toward sustained progress and development.

-Paying special tribute to the salaried class for making huge contribution to the economy in shape of taxes, PM Shehbaz said the salaried class had to suffer the most due to the IMF programme as it was now collectively paying Rs300 billion taxes.

-The prime minister stated that the inflation rate had been reduced from 40% to as low as 2.4% in January 2025, leading to a decline in the policy rate.
+He said the salaried class had to suffer the most due to the IMF programme as it was now collectively paying Rs 300 billion taxes.
+He also paid special tribute to the salaried class for contributing such high taxes.
+The prime minister stated that the inflation rate had been reduced from 40 percent to as low as 2.4 percent in January 2025, leading to a decline in the policy rate.

-He urged the business community to support the government’s efforts to stabilize the economy, emphasizing that their involvement was crucial.

 He emphasized that the government was actively working to curb smuggling across the borders.
 “By legally exporting sugar to Afghanistan, the government secured $211 million in foreign exchange,” the prime minister said, adding that this valuable revenue would have otherwise ended up in the hands of smugglers.